Higher Haantjes Brackets and Integrability: Introduction

 \section{Introduction}

 In the last two decades, the study of the geometry of Nijenhuis and Haantjes tensors has experienced a resurgence of interest.
-The notion of Nijenhuis torsion was introduced in \cite{Nij1951} as a significant development in the search for differential concomitants of tensor fields.
-In \cite{Nij1955}, Nijenhuis's construction was generalized to the case of bilinear concomitants.
-Also, a graded bracket on the space of vector-valued differential forms of all degrees was introduced.
-In \cite{FN1956}, this theory was further developed, leading to the graded bracket nowadays called the \textit{Fr\"olicher-Nijenhuis bracket}.
-This bracket is relevant in several geometric contexts, in particular in the theory of almost-complex structures, as stated by the Newlander-Nirenberg theorem \cite{NN1957}, \cite{KMS1993}.
-Slightly before, in the seminal paper \cite{Haa1955} Haantjes proposed the fundamental notion of torsion bearing his name.
-In particular, he proved that the vanishing of the Haantjes torsion of a $(1,1)$ tensor field provides us with a necessary condition guaranteeing the existence of an integrable frame of generalized eigenvectors (which is also sufficient in the case of pointwise semisimple operators).
+The notion of Nijenhuis torsion was introduced in \cite{Nij1951}, \cite{Nij1955} by A. Nijenhuis in his study of the integrability of eigen-distributions of operator fields with pointwise distinct eigenvalues.

+In \cite{FN1956}, the graded bracket nowadays called the \textit{Fr\"olicher-Nijenhuis bracket} was defined.
+This bracket is relevant in several geometric contexts, in particular in the theory of almost-complex structures, as clarified by the Newlander-Nirenberg theorem \cite{NN1957}, \cite{KMS1993}.
+Slightly before, in the seminal paper \cite{Haa1955}, J. Haantjes proposed the fundamental notion of torsion bearing his name.
+In particular, he proved that the vanishing of the Haantjes torsion of a $(1,1)$ tensor field is a necessary condition for the existence of an integrable frame of generalized eigenvectors.
+This condition is also sufficient in the case of pointwise semisimple operators.

-Recently, new and conspicuous applications of Nijenhuis and Haantjes tensors have been found, for instance, in the characterization of integrable chains of partial differential equations of hydrodynamic type (see e.g. \cite{Mokhov}, \cite{FeMa}, \cite{BogRey}) and recently in the study of infinite-dimensional integrable systems, in connection with the celebrated WDVV equations of associativity and the theory of Frobenius manifolds \cite{MGall13}-\cite{MGall17}.
+Recently, new and conspicuous applications of Nijenhuis and Haantjes tensors have been found, for instance, in the characterization of integrable chains of partial differential equations of hydrodynamic type (see e.g. \cite{FeMa}, \cite{BogRey}) and in the study of infinite-dimensional integrable systems (in particular in connection with the celebrated WDVV equations of associativity and the theory of Dubrovin-Frobenius manifolds \cite{MGall13}-\cite{MGall17}).
 In \cite{TT2016prepr}--\cite{T2017} we have proposed the notion of Haantjes algebras and the related ones of $\omega \mathcal{H}$ and $P \mathcal{H}$ manifolds as the natural setting for the formulation of the theory of classical finite-dimensional Hamiltonian integrable systems.

-At the same time, the search for new $(1,2)$ tensor fields with suitable geometric properties is an intrinsically interesting problem, since it could help characterize algebraically more general families of operator fields whose standard Nijenhuis and Haantjes torsions do not vanish.